Skip to main content

 mediumAsked at Vercel

-If an element in an m x n matrix is 0, set its entire row and column to 0.
-Vercel asks this for the in-place O(1) extra space trick — using the first row and column as marker storage.
+If an element in an m x n matrix is 0, set its entire row and column to 0 — in place.
+Vercel candidates report this medium specifically for the O(1)-extra-space follow-up: the first row and column become your marker storage, which means their own original state must be captured before the markers clobber it.
+The four-pass ordering, not the idea, is where candidates fail.

 Source citations